Joy (Fefe Dobson album)

-Joy is the second studio album released by Canadian singer-songwriter Fefe Dobson, and third studio album to be recorded.
-It was released on November 22, 2010 on Island Records in Canada and November 30, 2010 on 21 Music in the United States after taking almost four years to complete.
+Joy is the third studio album released by Canadian singer-songwriter Fefe Dobson.
+It was released on November 22, 2010, on Island Records in Canada and November 30, 2010, on 21 Music in the United States after taking almost four years to complete.
 It candidly follows Dobson's evolution as an artist as well as transition from the indie type of music she originally put together for Joy, to the mainstream pop hits.
 The album was preceded by the release of the two buzz singles "Watch Me Move" and "I Want You", which were then followed-up by the three top 20 official singles "Ghost", "Stuttering" and "Can't Breathe", all of which have at least one music video.